Weed and Brush Control

 Shelterbelt Tree Program

-The County offers a shelterbelt program and takes orders starting in late February.
+The County offers a shelterbelt program and takes orders starting in early January.
 Information is published in the Barrhead Leader, or call the County office at 780-674-3331 to place your order or get more information.